ygorg/KPTimes/README.md

-# KPTimes Corpus
+# 📰 KPTimes Corpus

 ## Data fields

-The name of the fields was chosen to match [KP20k](https://github.com/memray/seq2seq-keyphrase#data).
+The name of the fields were chosen to match [KP20k](https://github.com/memray/seq2seq-keyphrase#data).

 * **id** : unique identifier for the document
 * **date** : publishing date (YYYY/MM/DD)